KenKundert/assimilate/doc/monitoring.rst

 -------

 *Assimilate* provides the *overdue* command that can be used to determine which of your repositories are overdue for backup.
+Unlike the :ref:`due command
+<due>`, it is not limited to reporting on the active config and can even report
+on remote configs via *ssh*.
+As such, *overdue* is generally used to present a summary of all of your backups.

-It can report on many configs, not just the active config.
-This is useful if you are supporting many repositories as it can use ssh to query remote backups.
-It uses the :ref:`overdue setting` setting to specify the desired configs.
+It uses the :ref:`overdue setting <overdue setting>` to specify the desired configs, which is a composite setting that consists of:

 | *max_age* (how old a repository must be to constitute failure)
 | *sentinel_root* (default directory for sentinel files)